princeton-nlp/LLM-Shearing/llmshearing/data/README.md

+## Pruning data for reproducibility purposes
+We've made the pruning data we used during the entire pruning process available on Google Drive [here](https://drive.google.com/drive/folders/1Y4c_dOSa3bAw--WCfZphxvMMOlMnFvpB).
+You can access it by clicking here.
+Alternatively, you have the option to process your own data as follows.

 ## Data preprocessing

 We provide preprocessing code to tokenize, sample, and process RedPajama data into MDS format ([Mosaic's streaming package](https://docs.mosaicml.com/projects/streaming/en/stable/index.html)).
 Here we have some sampled RedPajama data in `sample_redpajama`, but you should download the original [RedPajama](https://together.ai/blog/redpajama) data (or other data) and organize it in the following way: in your data directory, each folder is a domain and within the folder, there are a series of jsonl files.
 For the jsonl file format we follow the original RedPajama format.